mbtgy/tcG/README.md

 ## Introduction

-This package contains all the functions needed to fit the models presented in [Boutigny et al. (to be published)](https://www.essoar.org/doi/abs/10.1002/essoar.10506575.1).
+This package contains all the functions needed to fit the models presented in [Boutigny et al. (2023)](https://link.springer.com/article/10.1007/s00477-023-02487-0).

 The main functions of the package are `tcG.fit`, `extGP.fit` that are used to fit the models and `res.plot` can be used to draw plots.
 You can check the documentation pages.